akigogikar/LinChat/README.md

 ## Tutorials & Examples

-Below are a few example workflows to help you get started with common research tasks.

 ### Summarize Documents

-1. Upload one or more files via `/upload` or the frontend.
+1. Upload files via `/upload` or the frontend.
-2. Call `/summarize` with a prompt like `"Summarize the key findings"` to receive a structured summary with citations.
+2. Call `/summarize` with a prompt such as "Summarize the key findings" to receive a structured summary with citations.

 ### Generate Tables and Slides

-* Use `/generate_table` to request tabular data from the LLM, then `/export/excel` to download the results as an Excel file.
+- Use `/generate_table` to request tabular data and `/export/excel` to download the results.
-* Use `/generate_slides` to create a slide deck structure which can be exported to PowerPoint via `/export/pptx`.
+- Use `/generate_slides` to create a slide deck structure and export it via `/export/pptx`.

 ### Custom Data Analysis

 Upload an Excel file and send a prompt to `/custom_analysis`.
 LinChat will generate and execute Rust code using Polars to return the requested analytics along with a chart in the response headers.

-### Running Tests
+## Running Tests

-The project includes a pytest suite.
 After installing the requirements, run:

 ```bash
 pytest -q
 ```